mattmook/cv/README.md

 Dependency injection is setup using [Dagger Hilt](https://developer.android.com/training/dependency-injection/hilt-android).

-Views are implemented using RecyclerViews and [Groupie](https://github.com/lisawray/groupie) to help build reusable shared components that can be configured to match a design system.
+Views use RecyclerViews and [Groupie](https://github.com/lisawray/groupie) to help build reusable shared components configured to match a design system.

 Animations have been implemented through [AnimatedVectorDrawable](https://developer.android.com/guide/topics/graphics/drawable-animation#AnimVector) created using [Shape Shifter](https://shapeshifter.design) and [MotionLayout](https://developer.android.com/training/constraint-layout/motionlayout).

 ### Testing

-Logic in ViewModels is tested using the [Orbit Unit Testing module](https://github.com/orbit-mvi/orbit-mvi/tree/main/orbit-test) which allows the interactions to be tested in isolation.
+ViewModels logic tests use the [Orbit Unit Testing module](https://github.com/orbit-mvi/orbit-mvi/tree/main/orbit-test), which allows testing the interactions in isolation.

-The network layer is tested with an integration test to verify the contract with the backend.
+The network layer has an integration test to verify the contract with the backend.

 ## Future improvements